Knotzer/JermaOS/README.md

 FOR THIS TO WORK YOU WILL NEED 2 THINGS A DVD WRITER INSTALLED INTO YOUR COMPUTER AND A BLANK DVD-R OR DVD-RW DISK

-STEP 1: DOWNLOAD THE ISO FROM RELEASES
+STEP 1: DOWNLOAD THE ISO FROM THE LINK AT THE TOP OF THE PAGE

 STEP 2: INSERT A BLANK DVD INTO YOUR DVD DRIVE